kumanna/armadillo-debian/README.txt

 libraries -- mainly LAPACK and BLAS.
 Armadillo can work without LAPACK or BLAS, but its functionality will be reduced.
-In particular, basic functionality will be available (e.g. matrix addition and multiplication), but things like eigen decomposition or will not be.
+In particular, basic functionality will be available (eg. matrix addition and multiplication), but things like eigen decomposition or will not be.
 Matrix multiplication (mainly for big matrices) may not be as fast.

 For manual installation on all systems, see section 2.1.

-For installation on Unix-like systems, see section 2.2.
+For installation on Linux / Mac OS X systems, see section 2.2.
-Unix-like systems include:
-  - Linux
-  - Mac OS X
-  - FreeBSD
-  - Solaris
-  - CygWin
+The Linux installation is also likely to work on other Unix-like systems, such as FreeBSD, NetBSD, OpenBSD, Solaris, CygWin, etc.

 For installation on MS Windows, see section 2.3.

-=== 2.1.
-Manual Installation ===
+=== 2.1: Manual Installation ===

 The manual installation is comprised of 3 steps: